theratioproject/simple/docs/OOP.md

  ```

- This blocks are useful when building certain modules that requires certain variables or constants
+ This blocks are useful when building certain modules that requires certain variables or constants that shouldn't be accessed from the inheriting varibale.

+## Extending classes.